-Signs of a Bad Wheel Bearing - Detroit Axle
+Signs of a Bad Wheel Bearing You CAN'T Ignore - Detroit Axle

 It is rare for a faulty wheel bearing to fail suddenly.
 They usually exhibit obvious symptoms, particularly through vibration and noise, unless impacted an accident or collision.